 ECOTHERAPY AS A PATHWAY TO HEALING SELF, COMMUNITY AND PLANET

 In 1995, the groundbreaking book Ecopsychology: Restoring the Earth Healing the Mind Editors Theodore Roszak etc. broadened the field of psychology to explore the psychological roots of the environmental crisis and its impact on the human psyche.
-Ecotherapy has since become an emerging form of therapy that draws on the theory (s) of ecopsychology.
-Howard Clinebell author of the book Ecotherapy defines ecotherapy as healing and growth nurtured by healthy interaction with the earth.
-Although this definition is broad ecotherapy’s roots are grounded in the field of Ecopsychology and Indigenous Wisdom and practices.
-As an emerging field of healing ecotherapy includes interventions and practices such as animal-assisted therapy, horticulture therapy, wilderness excursions, multi-cultural practices of remembering and honoring ancestral wisdom, nature inspired and based rites of passage, and restoration work connected to therapeutic goals.
+Ecotherapy has since become an emerging form of therapy that draws on the theory (s) of ecopsychology, ecology, and ecological health and nature based recovery and restoration work for people, and the earth.
+In the United States, ecotherapy is an emerging field of healing that includes interventions and practices such as animal-assisted therapy, horticulture therapy/gardening therapy, eco-spiritual mentoring and ceremonies, nature based recovery and restoration work, nature based rites of passages, ecological justice healing work, multi-cultural practices of remembering and honoring ancestral wisdom, nature inspired and based rites of passage, and restoration work connected to therapeutic goals.
 Many Ecotherapy practices are evidenced-based adjuncts to traditional psychotherapy.
-But more than just a set of practices Ecotherapy as healing aims to enlarge one’s sense of self to bring a conscious awareness to the interconnectedness of all living beings through practices that bring about peace, and transformation.
+But more than just a set of practices, Ecotherapy as healing aims to enlarge one’s sense of self to bring a conscious awareness to the interconnectedness of all living beings through nature infused practices that bring about peace, healing and transformation.

 • Manos, Jarid.
 Ghetto Plainsman.
 Fort Worth, TX Temba House Press, 2009.